-From 2011, this film was written and directed by Fred Olen Ray (as Nicholas Juan Medina) and doesn’t feature anyone in bikini’s.
-It also doesn’t have anywhere near as much time traveling in as you would suspect.
+From 2011, this film was written and directed by Fred Olen Ray (as Nicholas Juan Medina) and doesn’t feature anyone in bikinis.
+It also doesn’t have anywhere near as much time traveling in as you would excpect.
 A college professor named Wells (played by Michael Gaglio) has invented a time machine.
-He puts some helmet-like device on a person’s head and can send them into the past (but not yet the future) and he can watch them in pass via a little device with a video monitor.
-One side effect of the machine is that the person who uses it become sexually aroused when they arrive in the past.
-We see him testing machine in the opening scene, as he sends Kandi, one of his students (played by Jenna Presley) back to the 17th century where she encounters a princess (played by Sarah Vandella) and they have sex.
-When the University Dean (played by Sal V. Miers) finds out about this, instead of being AMAZED at the discovery of time travel, fires Professor Wells for his unauthorized use of a student in his experiments.
+He puts some helmet-like device on a person’s head and can send them into the past (but not yet the future) and he can watch them in past via a little device with a video monitor.
+One side effect of the machine is that the person who uses it becomes sexually aroused when they arrive in the past (of course).
+We see him testing the machine in the opening scene, as he sends Kandi, one of his students (played by Jenna Presley) back to the 17th century where she encounters a princess (played by Sarah Vandella) and they have sex.
+When the University Dean (played by Sal V. Miers) finds out about this, instead of being AMAZED at the discovery of freakin’ time travel, he fires Professor Wells for his unauthorized use of a student in his experiments.

 Categories: SOFTCORE FILMS